Cyclists are (mostly) highly evolved

 An object lesson for anyone who rides with iPod inserted!

-Of course, there are relatively few Darwin Awards incidents involving bikes—it’s common knowledge that cyclists represent the peak of evolution…
+Of course, there are relatively few Darwin Awards incidents involving bikes because it's common knowledge that cyclists represent the peak of evolution…

 I love that pic.
 A few of the Critical Mass riders have something very like it on stickers on their bikes.
 Says it all, I reckon.